Richardma735/Gear-Platform/README.md

 # Gear-Platform
-A game platform like STEAM——Student Gadgets
+A game platform like STEAM——Student Gadgets.
 First time to do it.
 Rough!